-I wanted to talk about some of the random cross training I do (when I’m not feeling lazy and while still running).
-For me personally, if I don’t cross train, I will probably get injured.
-My body needs to cross train to work other muscles that running doesn’t work.
+I wanted to talk about some of the random cross-training I do (when I’m not feeling lazy and while still running).
+When I’m training, if I don’t cross-train, I will probably get injured.
+My body needs to cross-train to work other muscles that running doesn’t work.
 I am injury prone, so cross-training helps keep me more healthy.

-I know plenty of different articles can better explain to you why cross training is important and why you should add a day or two of cross training so I’m not going to ramble too much.
-I will tell you though, everytime I cut out cross training I seem to get some sort of injury.
-I don’t have time for cross training, then I don’t have time to run…I don’t have time to get injured is most important.
+I know plenty of different articles can better explain to you why cross-training is important and why you should add a day or two of cross-training, so I’m not going to ramble too much.
+I will tell you though, every time I cut out cross-training I seem to get some injury.
+I don’t have time for cross-training, then I don’t have time to run…I don’t have time to get injured most important.

-Some of the machines I really enjoy to do my cross training:
+Some of the machines I enjoy to do my cross-training:

-This has been my go to machine as of the last year.
-It simulates anything from a biking motion to a stair stepping motion and even a running motion.
-(It takes a lot of practice to actually get the hang of the darn thing…believe me the amount of times I’ve fallen off).
-I crank it up to the highest resistance (which in my gym is 20) and just go.
+The Precor 100i for runners has been my go-to machine as of the last year.
+The Precor 100i simulates anything from a biking motion to a stair-stepping motion and even a running motion.
+(It takes a lot of practice to get the hang of the darn thing…believe me, the number of times I’ve fallen off).
+I crank the Precor 100i up to the highest resistance (which in my gym is 20) and go.

-I have never done intervals on here but I know it’s possible.
+I have never done intervals on the Precor 100i, but I know it’s possible.
 Honestly, if I could crank the machine up higher than I would…but sadly my gym doesn’t do that.
 I could spend hours on this thing because it’s very low resistance and I feel like it is building up my quads enough so that they are strong enough to balance all my running.

 The Arc Trainer for running is another favorite of mine.
-I’ve been “Arcing” my life away since I first started working out in the gym around 9th or 10th grade.
+I’ve been using the Arc Trainer for runners since I first started working out in the gym around 9th or 10th grade.
 In fact, I’ve used the Arc Trainer far before running.

-I personally believe that core work has gotten me through so many races.
+I believe that core work has gotten me through so many races.
 I’m hoping it continues that way.
-If I could just do 15 minutes of core work and continue to PR…that would be nice.
-I have a gym routine I do when I actually make it to the gym to do some work.
+If I could do 15 minutes of core work and keep to PR…that would be nice.
+I have a gym routine I do when I make it to the gym to do some work.